The Definitive Guide to Probate Attorneys in Fort Worth Texas

 “They were caring and kind all the way through the process,” recalled one client.
 “I highly recommend them to anyone entitled to claim leftover funds from foreclosure or who need to probate an estate for a loved one.”

-At Keith Morris & Stacy Kelly, Attorneys at Law, we’ve seen the relief on clients’ faces when they realize they don’t have to figure out this complex process alone.
+At Texas Probate Attorneys, we’ve seen the relief on clients’ faces when they realize they don’t have to figure out this complex process alone.
 Our deep familiarity with Tarrant County probate courts means we can spot potential issues before they become problems, saving executors both stress and potential liability.
 We’re not just filing paperwork—we’re providing peace of mind during what’s already a difficult time.

 Typical Timeline, Costs & Attorney Fees